South Carolina Car Accident Settlement Calculator

 Get My Free South Carolina EstimateQuick & easy · Takes 2 minutes · 100% free

-How South Carolina Law Affects Your Motor Vehicle Accident Case
+How South Carolina Law Affects Your Car Accident Case

 South Carolina gives you 3 years from the date of the incident to file a lawsuit, which is in line with the national average of 2.8 years.
 This is a standard timeframe, but acting sooner preserves evidence and strengthens your position.
 South Carolina applies a discovery rule, meaning the clock may start when you discover (or should have discovered) the injury rather than when the incident occurred.